AndySomogyi/mechanica/docs/source/introduction.rst

 * Discrete Element Method (DEM).
 DEM particles add rotational degrees-of-freedom as well as stateful contact and often complicated geometries (including polyhedra).
-* Dissipative Particle Dynamics DPD is particle-based method, where particles represent whole molecules or fluid regions, rather than single atoms, and atomistic details are not considered relevant to the processes addressed.
-The particles' internal degrees of freedom averaged out and represented by simplified pairwise dissipative and random forces, so as to conserve momentum locally and ensure correct hydrodynamic behavior.
+* Dissipative Particle Dynamics (DPD) is a particle-based method, where particles represent whole molecules or fluid regions rather than single atoms, and atomistic details are not considered relevant to the processes addressed.
+The particles' internal degrees of freedom are averaged out and represented by simplified pairwise dissipative and random forces, so as to conserve momentum locally and ensure correct hydrodynamic behavior.
 DPD allows much longer time and length scales than are possible using conventional MD simulations.
 * Sub-Cellular Element (SCM).
 Frequently used to model complex sub-cellular active mechanics.
-SCM are similar to DPD, where each particle represents a region of space, and is governed by empirically derived potentials, but adds active response.
+SCM are similar to DPD, where each particle represents a region of space and is governed by empirically derived potentials, but adds active response.
-* Smoothed particle hydrodynamics (SPH) particle method very similar to DPD, and is frequently used to model complex fluid flows, especially large fluid deformations, fluid-solid interactions, and multi-scale physics.
+* Smoothed particle hydrodynamics (SPH)is a  particle method very similar to DPD and is frequently used to model complex fluid flows, especially large fluid deformations, fluid-solid interactions, and multi-scale physics.
 * Reactive Molecular Dynamics.
 In RMD, particles react with other particles and